Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Update-AzCosmosDbClientEncryptionKey.md

 ```

 ## DESCRIPTION
-Updates the CosmosDB Client Encryption Key.
-Performs a client side patch operation by reading the existing Client Encryption Key.
+The **Update-AzCosmosDbClientEncryptionKey** updates the CosmosDb Client Encryption Key.
+Performs a client side patch operation by reading the existing CosmosDB Client Encryption Key.

 ## EXAMPLES